Euxoa occidentalis

 Identification

 Euxoa occidentalis can be distinguished from similar Euxoa by reference to the original species description by Lafontaine & Byers (1982).
-The MONA/Hodges number 10781.1 provides a unique identifier for this species in North systems.
+The MONA/Hodges number 10781.1 provides a unique identifier for this species in North American classification systems.
 Specific diagnostic morphological features require examination of the original taxonomic description.

 Distribution